xDocka15/GNSS_geret/README.md

-This is a alternative version with circular 2nd DSP
+This is a alternative version with circular 2nd DPS